demirtasdurmus/node-react-postgres/README.md

-###Node.js-React.js-PostgreSQL project
+### Node.js-React.js-PostgreSQL project

-#sequelize orm to set up databases, models and whole db communiation

-#Includes all the server-client communication and basic CRUD

-#supported with awesome ant design features
+A comprehensive React-Node-Postgres boilerplate which includes all the server-client communication and basic CRUD and supported with awesome ant design features.
+Sequelize ORM is used to set up  the database, models and whole db communiation.
+### Prerequisites

+* Node.js
+* PostgreSQL

+### Getting Started

+## Root

+* Run npm i to install concurrently.
+* Run project with npm start for development after installing server and client pakages.

+## Apiserver

+* Head over apiserver and run npm install.
+* Create a .config.env file and add your env variables
+* Create a folder named "images" for image upload

+## Client

+* Cd over client and run npm install.